abesnier/MyOTP/README.md

 # Delete an App

-Justr right click on the app name, and there will be a "Delete" option.
+Just right click on the app name, and there will be a "Delete" option.

 Deleted entries cannot be recovered.